WSLUser/ScientificLinuxtoCentOSTransition/README.md

 **Credits**: This is an updated version of what's covered in https://wiki.centos.org/HowTos/MigrationGuide.
 Feel free to give them a PR with this script.
 All I ask is I get credit for updating the migration steps.

 **License**: According to https://wiki.centos.org/HowTos/MigrationGuide license, use of GPLv2 or later (at user discretion) is required.
 As a result, I chose to cover this migration script with GPLv3.
 See the License file for more details.

+**Contributing**: If you'd like to contribute to this script, feel free to send a PR.
+I will not be testing if migration to CentOS 8 is possible.
+If you wish to update the migration script to upgrade to CentOS 8, please be sure it is tested on various platforms (cloud, VM, bare metal) before publicly disseminating.